 There are few guidelines to always consider if the property has a well and septic.

 Old landscaping is something I look out for when looking at abandoned properties.
 The property my sister lives in had underground sprinklers and overgrown flower beds and a messy backyard.
 At first glance it looked like a jungle, but that’s because the previous owner died and the house went to auction.
 After examining the property, we saw the weed covered flower beds and the sprinkler system.
-Sure enough the house was retirement home for the previous owner and he spent his time work in the garden.
+Sure enough the house was retirement home for the previous owner and he spent his time working in the garden.
 He was quite handy inside as well and you can see that he took care of his property.
+The property was a fantastic ‘diamond in the rough’ and after consultation with me, my father made one of the best purchases of his life.

 Electric, Sewer, Water, Internet, Oil